 It is important to contact an attorney quickly due to the statute of limitations on personal injury claims.
 To receive the money you deserve for your injuries, an attorney will need to begin working on your case as soon as possible.

-The experienced personal injury lawyers at Schmidt and Clark can help you receive compensation for your injuries due to defective hernia mesh.
+The experienced personal injury lawyers at Schmidt & Clark, LLP can help you receive compensation for your injuries due to defective hernia mesh.

 Our lawyers can help you gather medical information for evidence, and expert witnesses, help you file your claim, and even represent you in court if needed.